Queens Motorcycle Accident Lawyer

 However, the amount a plaintiff will get in damages will be reduced by the amount of fault they have.
 For example, if an injured individual suffered $10,000 worth of damages but the jury found that they were 20 percent responsible for the accident, they will only recover a maximum of $8,000.

-How a Queens Motorcycle Accident Attorney Can Help
+Call a Queens Motorcycle Accident Attorney for Help

 Your lawyer will be able to help you in court by presenting the elements of negligence to a jury.
-Furthermore, if you do not want to go to court, your lawyer can help you reach an agreement with the other side.
+Furthermore, if you do not want to go to court, your lawyer can help you reach a fair settlement agreement with the other side.
+Your Queens motorcycle accident lawyer can negotiate directly with the other party’s lawyer or they can negotiate with the insurance company on your behalf.
+Either way, your attorney is dedicated to working toward the best possible outcome in your case.
+Call Goldstein & Bashner now.